weakish/r3c/README.md

 - With `-compress`, passing the `-z` option.
 - With `-progress`, passing the `--progress` option.
 - With `-dry`, just print out the generated rsync command line and exit.

+## Bugs

+Since r3c uses the `--sparse` option of rsync for better support of sparse files, it will corrupt the files on a Solaris "tmpfs" destination.
+Please do not use r3c when the destination is on a Solaris "tmpfs" file system.
+If you do want to do so, please use r3c `v0.0.0`, which does not use the `--sparse` option.

 ## Install